srijithbalakrishnan/india_resilience/README.md

 This is an ongoing work and more data and analyses will be added.

-If you use this repository in your research or projects, please cite the original study as follows:
+If you use data from this repository in your research or projects, please cite the original study as follows:
 > Srijith Balakrishnan, Shivam Srivastava, Chirag Kothari.
 "Decoding Territorial Resilience Patterns in India", Working Paper, in preparation. *(2025)*.

 # Results and Data